gregnar/the_pivot/README.md

 **Warning #2:** There is currently a PostgreSQL encoding error raised when seeding the database using Ruby 2.2.0.
 To rectify this, switch to Ruby 2.1.*.
 If you are using RVM, this can be acheived by typing <code>rvm use</code>, followed by your preferred pre-2.2.0 version of Ruby, in the command line.
 For example: <code>rvm use 2.1.5</code>.

+###The Steps

-- When in the project directory, run the following commands in the command line:
+When in the project directory, run the following commands in the command line:

  `bundle install` <br />
  `rake db:setup`